mota494/42_Born2BeRoot/README.md

 NAT makes your VM works as guest machine in the network, assigning it the same IP address as your physical machine, thanks to that your VM is seen as the same device as your machine.

-Bridged Adapter the VM uses the same physical adaptares as your machine basically conecting to the network as a phisycal machine by doing that hte VM needs to be assigned an IP address making it possible to connect your physical machine and VM through network services like SSH
+Bridged Adapter the VM uses the same physical adaptars as your machine basically connecting to the network as a physical machine by doing that the VM needs to be assigned an IP address making it possible to connect your physical machine and VM through network services like SSH
 ```